skye-pa1n/extract_dak_samsung/README.md

 # **How-to**

-Run this command on termux as root to move your efs partition to your jnternal memory.
+Run this command on termux as root to move your efs partition to your internal memory.
 ```
 dd if=/dev/block/bootdevice/by-name/efs of=/sdcard/efs.img
 ```